 How we are doing when it comes to planned

-As part of the Planned Care Programme we are working in partnership with Bradford City CCG and CCGs across West Yorkshire & Harrogate and our local providers to develop a more sustainable planned care delivery model by addressing unwarranted variation and inefficiencies across care pathways.
+As part of the planned care programme we are working in partnership with NHS Bradford City CCG and CCGs across West Yorkshire & Harrogate and our local providers to develop a more sustainable planned care delivery model by addressing unwarranted variation and inefficiencies across care pathways.

 This work has identified a number of opportunities including: